Skip to main content

 b.
 If resource constraints prevent assignment of the key duties to different individuals, as set forth in paragraph a. above, the activity must request a waiver through the Level 4 A/OPC and the CCO to the Level 3 A/OPC for approval.

 c.
 Notwithstanding the above-described waiver process, certain key duties must not be assigned to the same individual.
-In no case will the same individual be the CH and the BO for a GPC account.
-In no case will the Accountable Property Officer or any A/OPC (primary or alternate) also be a CH, BO or contracting officer who is making contract payments with a GPC or executing GPC purchases.
+In no case will the same individual be both the CH and BO for a GPC account.
+In no case will the Accountable Property Officer or A/OPC (primary or alternate) also be a CH, BO or contracting officer making contract payments with a GPC or executing GPC purchases.
 A CH who is a hand receipt holder should not purchase property for their own use.
 The servicing bank provides the functionality to generate a report identifying potential conflicts of interest in GPC program duties.

 2-11.
 Span of Control

 a.
 Span of control refers to the extent of oversight and review responsibilities placed on a single A/OPC, BO, or CH.
 An appropriate span of control must efficiently and effectively allow the A/OPC, BO, or CH to provide reasonable assurance they can effectively perform their responsibilities regardless of the number of accounts assigned.
 The assigned span of control must factor in the monitoring and oversight responsibilities to include the use of MasterCard’s Insights on Demand (IOD) data mining and review process.
+To ensure GPC program participants have sufficient time to complete required reviews, GPC programs will abide by established span-of-control limits.
+The following span-of-control internal controls have been established for the Army GPC Program:

-d.
-When the number of accounts (250:1 account per A/OPC) or workload complexity/administration assigned to a Level 4 A/OPC exceeds the Army standard, the SCO and the CCO must ensure adequate resources are made available to allow the A/OPCs to successfully perform their duties.
+f.
+The total number of transactions, as well as the number of assigned card accounts, must be considered when determining an acceptable card account to BO ratio.
+When the number of accounts or workload complexity/administration assigned to a Level 4 A/OPC exceeds the Army standard, the SCO/CCO must ensure adequate resources are made available to allow the A/OPC to successfully perform their duties.
 When the span of control exceeds the Army standard and the CCO elects not to provide additional resources, the CCO must submit a waiver request in writing to the CPM for approval.
 The waiver request must include the rationale and justification upon which the CCO has based the determination that the existing span of control is adequate to ensure program administration and that surveillance can be performed at a satisfactory level given the existing or new compensatory controls put in place.
 The Level 3 A/OPC must retain a copy of this documentation.

-e.
+g.
 The Level 4 A/OPC determines whether the BO to CH ratio is acceptable upon issuance of a GPC, during the A/OPC’s annual assessment of their GPC program, or as needed.
 There must be a reasonable expectation that the BO can complete a thorough review of all transactions and certify the invoice within five business days of its receipt.
 When the ratio for CH accounts to BO exceeds the Army standard, the BO should lower the number of card accounts or request a waiver to policy.
 The Level 4 A/OPC will document all cases where the CH to BO ratio exceeds the Army standard.
 The waiver to policy request must address the unique conditions that affect the process and show, with a high degree of certainty, that the BO can be expected to comply with the review and certification procedures.
 The request must include the number and location of assigned CHs, the total average number of transactions made by the CHs, the amount of time the BO can devote to the certification process, the history of delinquencies, and other appropriate factors.
 The waiver is approved at the following levels indicated below and maintained by the approver with copies furnished to the BO:

 1) 8–10 card accounts.
 Routed through the Level 4 A/OPC to the CCO.